Develop visual understanding of the differences between subject matter and form.

 Step 5: Once your drawing is complete, mount it on the 14” x 17” sheet of Bristol board using your rubber cement.
 Make sure the drawing is centered; use your ruler to create guidelines with pencil before gluing.

-Is the composition dynamic?
+Is the composition asymmetric and dynamic?

 Are all areas of the picture plane activated?